 We plot these estimates of the UV LF against our model results in Fig. \ref{fig_uvlf_wALMA}.
 We find that the ALPINE and REBELS data points would, on average, inhabit extremely massive halos with $M_h \sim 10^{14}\msun$ and $M_h \sim 10^{13.4}~\msun$ respectively (number densities $\sim 10^{-12.6}~{\rm cMpc^{-3}}$ and $\sim 10^{-12.8}~{\rm cMpc^{-3}}$) for Case A above; for this reason these data points are not shown in Fig. \ref{fig_uvlf_wALMA}.
 Adopting increasingly high star formation efficiencies would allow such galaxies to be hosted in less massive halos.
 Indeed, we find that the ALPINE points can be accommodated in halos of $M_h \sim 10^{13.4}$ and $10^{13}\msun$ (with number densities $\sim 10^{-9.2} ~{\rm and}~10^{-7}~{\rm cMpc^{-3}}$) allowing for a 0.5 dex (case B) and 1 dex (case C) of scatter on $f_*$, respectively.
-The REBELS points would correspond to similar mass halos of $M_h \sim 10^{12.9}~(10^{12.4})~\msun$ (with number densities $\sim 10^{-9.5}~(10^{-7.2})~{\rm cMpc^{-3}}$) allowing 0.5 (1) dex of scatter.
-Finally, in Figure \ref{fig_uvlf_wALMA}, only Case C generated data points match their respective UV LF, hinting to the fact that if ALPINE and REBELS observations corresponded to the average population at their respective redshift, then the observed UV LF would be consistent with the average UV LF for a $\pm$ 1 dex scatter case (dotted purple line).
-We reiterate the conclusion that these observed systems lie significantly above the main-sequence of star formation and are therefore not representative of the average population of galaxies that make up the UV LF at their observed redshifts.
+The REBELS points would correspond to similar mass halos of $M_h \sim 10^{12.9}~(10^{12.4})~\msun$ with number densities $\sim 10^{-9.5}~(10^{-7.2})~{\rm cMpc^{-3}}$ allowing 0.5 (1) dex of scatter on $f_*^{'}$.
+Finally, in Figure \ref{fig_uvlf_wALMA}, only Case C generated data points match their respective UV LF indicating these galaxies lie significantly above the main sequence of star formation.
+Thus, these objects are not representative of the average population of galaxies that make up the UV LF at these early epochs.